 Choral Arts Philadelphia is an ensemble of professional and avocational musicians.
 Inspired by the works of J.S.
 Bach, we present historically informed performances, explore new music, and engage the community in innovative ways.

-Making music since 1982, Choral Arts Philadelphia actively participates in the region’s musical community by celebrating the talents of our local professional and amateur musicians.
-As Philadelphia’s premier chamber chorus, Choral Arts Philadelphia presents concert experiences that delight and engage the community as well as contribute to their appreciation of the repertoire.
-Choral Arts Philadelphia is committed to musical excellence, historically informed performance practices, and furthering the great tradition of choral music.
+Making music since 1982, Choral Arts Philadelphia actively participates in the region’s musical community by celebrating the talents of our local professional and avocational musicians.
+As Philadelphia’s premier chamber chorus, Choral Arts Philadelphia produces and presents concert experiences that delight and engage the community as well as contribute to their appreciation of the repertoire.
+Choral Arts Philadelphia is committed to musical excellence, historically informed performance practices, and furthering the tradition of choral music.